-• accounts attributable to elective deferrals
+• accounts attributable to Employer nonelective contributions

 Restricted Amounts.
 There are additional restrictions placed on hardship distributions from certain accounts (referred to as "Restricted Accounts").
-You can take hardship distributions from elective deferrals but not from earnings on elective deferrals.
+You cannot take hardship distributions from employer contributions held in custodial accounts.
 You cannot take hardship distributions from qualified employer contributions.
 Ask the Plan Administrator if you need further details.

+ARTICLE VI

-ARTICLE VI DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT
+DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT